browserengineering/book/book/animations.md

             chunks.append((display_item, ancestor_effects))
 ```

-In the opacity example, there is one paint chunk with one ancestor effect
+In the `DrawText` example, there is one paint chunk with one ancestor effect
 (opacity):

     (DrawText("Text"), [SaveLayer(opacity=0.999)])